+Relevant-The fair market

+value is the amount of money

+the company could expect to

+receive from selling the old

+equipment if it decides to

+replace it with newer

+equipment.

+Relevant-Funds tied up in

+inventory can not earn

+interest.
+The higher the

+interest rate, the more likely

+the company will want to

+decrease inventory levels and

+invest the extra funds.

+Irrelevant-The cost of the land

+is a sunk cost whether the

+company builds on the land

+now or in the future.

+Most likely irrelevant-Unless

+the additional items will

+require the restaurant to

+purchase additional kitchen

+equipment, the total fixed cost

+will probably not change.

+a.
+Managers cannot influence uncontrollable costs in the short run.

+b.
+Total variable costs decrease when production volume decreases.

+c.
+For decision-making purposes, costs that do not differ between alternatives are irrelevant costs.

+d.
+Costs that have already been incurred are called sunk costs.

+e.
+Total fixed costs stay constant over a wide range of production volume.

+f.
+The differential cost is the difference in cost between two alternative courses of action.

 g.
-The fair market value of old manufacturing equipment when deciding whether or not to replace it with newer equipment.
-Relevant - the fair market value is the amount of money the company could expect to receive from selling the old equipment if they decide to replace it with newer equipment. h.
-The interest rate paid on invested funds, when deciding how much inventory to keep on-hand.
-Relevant - funds tied up in inventory can not earn interest.
-The higher the interest rate, the more likely the company will want to decrease inventory levels and invest the extra funds. i.
-The cost of land purchased 3 years ago, when deciding whether to build on the land now or wait two more years before building.
-Irrelevant - the cost of the land is a sunk cost whether the company builds on the land now, or in the future. j.
-The total amount of the restaurant's fixed costs, when deciding whether to add additional items to the menu.
-Most likely irrelevant - unless the additional items will require the restaurant to purchase additional kitchen equipment, the total fixed cost will probably not change.

-- a.
-Managers cannot influence uncontrollable costs in the short run. - b.
-Total variable costs decrease when production volume decreases. - c.
-For decision-making purposes, costs that do not differ between alternatives are irrelevant costs. - d.
-Costs that have already been incurred are called sunk costs. - e.
-Total fixed costs stay constant over a wide range of production volume. - f.
-The differential cost is the difference in cost between two alternative courses of action. - g.
-The product's marginal cost is the cost of making one more unit. - h.
-A product's fixed costs and variable costs, not the product's average cost should be used to forecast total costs at different production volumes.
+The product's marginal cost is the cost of making one more unit.

+h.
+A product's fixed costs and variable costs, not the product's average cost, should be used to forecast total costs at different production volumes.

 COST Variable or Fixed

 a.
 Thread used by a garment manufacturer Variable

 b.
 Property tax on manufacturing facility Fixed

 c.
 Yearly salaries paid to sales staff Fixed

 d.
 Gasoline used to operate delivery vans Variable

 e.
 Annual contract for pest (insect) control Fixed

 f.
 Boxes used to package breakfast cereal at

 Kellogg's Variable

 g.
 Straight-line depreciation on production

 equipment Fixed

 h.
-Cell-phone bills for sales staff- contract
+Cell phone bills for sales staff-contract billed

-billed at \$.03 cents per minute Variable
+at \$.03 cents per minute Variable

 i.
-Wages paid to hourly assembly-line workers
+Wages paid to hourly assembly line workers

 in the manufacturing plant Variable

 j.
 Monthly lease payment on administrative

 headquarters Fixed

 k.
-Commissions paid to the sales staff5% of
+Commissions paid to the sales staff-5% of

 sales revenue Variable

 I. Credit card transaction fee paid by retailer-

 \$0.20 per transaction plus 2% of the sales

 amount Variable

 m.
-Annual business license fee from city Fixed
+Annual business licence fee from city Fixed

 n.
-Cost of ice cream sold at Baskin-Robbins Variable
+Cost of ice cream sold at Cow's Dairy in PEI Variable

 o.
 Cost of shampoo used at a hair salon Variable

--
+l

-a) Variable costs + Fixed costs = Total costs = 20,000,000 units × \$1 / unit = = = \$20,000,000 5,000,000 \$25,000,000 b) \$25,000,000 ÷ 20,000,000 units = \$1.25 per unit c) \$ 5,000,000 ÷ 20,000,000 units = \$0.25 per unit d) Variable costs + Fixed costs = Total costs = 25,000,000 units × \$1 / unit = = = \$25,000,000 5,000,000 \$30,000,000 e) \$30,000,000 ÷ 25,000,000 units = \$1.20 per unit f) \$ 5,000,000 ÷ 25,000,000 units = \$0.20 per unit g) The average product cost decreases as production volume increases because the company is spreading its fixed costs over 5 million more units.
+a) Variable costs + Fixed costs = Total costs = 20,000,000 units × \$1 / unit = = = \$20,000,000 5,000,000 \$25,000,000 b) \$25,000,000 ÷ 20,000,000 units = \$1.25 per unit c) \$5,000,000 ÷ 20,000,000 units = \$0.25 per unit d) Variable costs + Fixed costs = Total costs = 25,000,000 units × \$1 / unit = = = \$25,000,000 5,000,000 \$30,000,000 e) \$30,000,000 ÷ 25,000,000 units = \$1.20 per unit f) \$ 5,000,000 ÷ 25,000,000 units = \$0.20 per unit g) The average product cost decreases as production volume increases because the company is spreading its fixed costs over 5 million more units.
 The company will be operating more efficiently, so the average cost of making each unit decreases.